rajababulukka/Gramener_Tasks/README.md

             mobile penetration = (total Households_with_Telephone_Mobile_Phone/ total Households) * 100

 **Step 5.** Sort the values in assending order.Plot the results into bar chart.

+**JavaScript_Tasks folder consists of the following :**
+1. javascript_task.html
+2. remove_zeros_frm_arr.js

+The following questions have been answered :
+#### Q1.
+Write a Javascript function or expression that returns an array with just the zeroes removed.

+**Step 1.** Created a function name with array_without_zero and parameters as array and element

+**Step 2.** Looping through array and checking if element is matched or not. if matched splice the array with indexed element

+**Step 3.** Displaying the returned output in javascript_task.html page

+**Python_Tasks folder consists of the following :**
+1. Common_elements_inList1.py
+2. no_of_Thursdays.py

+The following questions have been answered :
+#### Q1.
+Given two lists L1 = ['a', 'b', 'c'], L2 = ['b', 'd'], find common elements, find elements present in L1 and not in L2?

+**Step 1.** Created a function name with common_elements_in_list1 and parameters as list1 and list2

+**Step 2.** Taking empty list and Looping through list1 and checking if element is in list2 or not. if there append list1 element to empty list and return that appended values list.

+#### Q1.
+How many Thursdays were there between 1990 - 2000?

+**Step 1.** Created a function name with no_of_Thursdays and parameters as from year and to year

+**Step 2.** Converting from year to start date of the from year and to year to end date of the to year

+**Step 3.** Specifying datetime format and taking count as 0

+**Step 4.** Iterate from start date day in range of all days from end date and start date difference

+**Step 5.** Get the weekday from calender and check if the weekday is Thursday then increment count by 1 and return the count.